 One of the Board's key functions is informed oversight of our risk management process.
 The Board does not have a standing risk management committee, but rather administers this oversight function directly through the Board as a whole, as well as through various Board standing committees that address risks inherent in their respective areas of oversight.
 In particular, the Board is responsible for monitoring and assessing strategic risk exposure, including a determination of the nature and level of risk appropriate for the Company.
-The Audit Committee has the responsibility to consider and discuss our major financial and cybersecurity risk exposures and the steps management has taken to monitor and control these exposures, including guidelines and policies designed to mitigate risks identified.
+The Audit Committee has the responsibility to consider and discuss our major financial and cybersecurity risk exposures, insurance coverage, and the steps management has taken to monitor and control these exposures, including guidelines and policies designed to mitigate risks identified.
 The Audit Committee also monitors compliance with legal and regulatory requirements, in addition to oversight of the performance of our internal audit function.
-The Nominating and Corporate Governance Guidelines, including whether they are successful in preventing illegal or improper liability-creating conduct.
+The Nominating and Corporate Governance Gourenance Gourenance Gourenance Governance Governance Governance Governance Governance Governance Governance Governance Governance Committee also has oversight of the Company's practices with respect to enterprise risk assessment and risk management, while management is responsible for day-to-day risk management processes.
 The Compensation Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
-The Audit Committee meets with management at least annually to review corporate risk management and plans to mitigate risks, including insurance coverage.
-It is the responsibility of the committee chairs to report findings regarding material risk exposures to the Board as quickly as possible.
-The Board has delegated to the chair of the Board the responsibility of coordinating between the Board and management with regard to the determination and implementation of responses to any problematic risk management issues.
+It is the responsibility of coordinating between the Board and management with regard to the determination and implementation of responses to any problematic risk management issues.